• Skip to primary navigation

 Why doesn’t my tomato quiche set properly?

-A frying pan has a larger surface area than a saucepan and this will help the liquid evapourate faster too.
+A frying pan has a larger surface area than a saucepan which will help the liquid evaporate faster.

 The second reason may be because the eggs you used were too small.
 I used three large eggs, if your eggs are on the small side you can use 4 eggs instead.